 - To participate in interdisciplinary programs involving women’s studies, global studies, American studies, international economics, Africana studies, and environmental studies.

 - To offer an adequate number of writing-across the curriculum courses for majors.

 - To create new knowledge regarding political science and planning by supporting faculty research.

 - To fund faculty participation in conferences and workshops relevant to their research.

 - To enhance the Murphy Center for Public Service in its mission to assist government officials in carrying out their duties.

 - To increase political participation in the United States by improving students’ understanding of the American and Georgia political systems.

-The faculty members are dedicated to excellent teaching and are engaged in research and scholarly pursuits.
-They have regularly received awards for teaching and advising excellence.
-They have reviewed books in their field for publication.
-They have achieved an excellent record of publishing their research findings as refereed articles, monographs and books and presenting them at international, national and regional conferences in their fields.
-A national quarterly research journal was housed in the department for seven years.
+Department faculty achieved an excellent record of publishing their research in peer-reviewed articles, monographs and books as well as presenting research in progress at international, national and regional conferences in their fields.
 Faculty serve on editorial boards of several research journals and have been officers in numerous professional associations.
-Moreover, through consultation and workshops under the auspices of the proposed Center for Public Service, the faculty will provide assistance to local governments and non-profit organizations in the region to improve their ability to prepare comprehensive plans and to deliver services to citizens.
+Moreover, through consultation and workshops under the auspices of the American Democracy Project and Murphy Center for Public Service, the faculty provide assistance to local governments and non-profit organizations in the region to improve their ability to prepare comprehensive plans and to deliver services to citizens.